 Welding stainless steel (SS) is far more complex than mild steel because there are many grades and types.
 So, unless you know the type of SS you are working with, it’s safest to stick to Ar/He mixtures or pure argon.

 Avoid helium additions if welding thin SS because it makes heat management difficult.
-Helium increases heat input, which can lead to the SS losing corrosion resistance, warping, burn-through, and surface discoloration.
+Helium increases heat input, leading to the SS losing corrosion resistance, warping, burn-through, and surface discoloration.

 Welding thick austenitic SS benefits with argon blended with up to 5% hydrogen.
 Hydrogen provides a similar effect as helium but offers stronger penetration.
 Alternatively, welding duplex and super duplex SS requires a nitrogen additive instead of hydrogen in the argon.

-So, it is imperative to first know what stainless steel alloy you are welding so you can then choose an appropriate shielding gas.
+So, it is imperative first to know what stainless steel alloy you are welding to choose an appropriate shielding gas.

 To TIG weld aluminum, you need straight argon or an Ar/He mixture.
 Adding helium works great when welding thick aluminum because aluminum dissipates heat quickly and requires a very hot arc.